 COLORADO SPRINGS, Colo.
-(KKTV) - Colorado Springs is now on accident alert status as weather conditions rapidly worsen Wednesday.
+(KKTV) - Colorado Springs was placed on Accident Alert status Friday evening.

 Accident Alert, or cold reporting, means if a driver is involved in a crash where alcohol or drugs are not suspected and there are no injuries, that the driver should exchange information with any other people involved, instead of calling police out to the scene.